Nash Equilibrium and Learning Dynamics in Three-Player Matching $m$-Action Games: Introduction

-Despite such a thorough understanding of two-player games, three-player games are still little explored.
-Jordan's game is proposed as a three-player version of the matching pennies~\citep{jordan1993three}.
-Several studies discussed learning dynamics (mainly based on fictitious play~\citep{brown1951iterative}) in this game~\citep{gaunersdorfer1995fictitious, mccabe2000experimental, shamma2005dynamic, mealing2015convergence}, where divergence from the Nash equilibrium is observed.
-Considering the observed cycling dynamics in the matching pennies game and its variants, it can be anticipated that certain three-player interactions may qualitatively alter learning dynamics.
-However, how three-player interaction can change the structure of the game (e.g., the region of Nash equilibrium and the global behavior of learning dynamics) is still unclear in general.
-Indeed, few but some studies support that such three-player interaction complicates dynamics in three-player rock-paper-scissors~\citep{sato2005stability} and social dilemma~\citep{akiyama2000dynamical} and also makes it hard to calculate equilibrium strategies in rock-paper-scissors~\citep{grant2023correlated}, social dilemma~\citep{murase2018seven}, and Kuhn poker~\citep{szafron2013parameterized}.
-It also should be remarked that game AIs are developing rapidly in several multi-player table games, including Poker~\citep{brown2019superhuman}, Mahjong~\citep{li2020suphx}, and Diplomacy~\citep{paquette2019no}.
-To summarize, understanding how three-player interactions change the game structure is crucial for gaining better insight into a variety of three-player games.
+Despite such a thorough understanding of two-player games, three-player games are difficult to understand in general.
+Classically, this difficulty is seen in Jordan's game~\cite{jordan1993three}, which is a three-player version of matching pennies.
+In this game, the divergence from the equilibrium is observed~\cite{gaunersdorfer1995fictitious, mccabe2000experimental, shamma2005dynamic, mealing2015convergence}; the distance from the equilibrium is not a conserved quantity.
+This divergence is not seen in matching pennies.
+Like this, the motivation to study complex dynamics in learning in three-player games is established~\cite{kleinberg2011beyond, nagarajan2018three}.
+However, these studies consider poly-matrix games that can be divided into two-player interactions.
+Thus, how three-player interaction, which cannot be represented as a polymatrix game, changes the learning dynamics is still unclear.
+For games other than matching pennies, such a three-player interaction complicates the learning dynamics in rock-paper-scissors~\cite{sato2005stability} and social dilemma~\cite{akiyama2000dynamical}.
+In addition, the Nash equilibria of three-player games are hard to fully analyze~\cite{daskalakis2005three}, even when the games are zero-sum.
+In other words, the Nash equilibria are expected to be more complex in three-player games than in two-player games.
+Indeed, it is difficult to analyze the Nash equilibria in Kuhn poker~\cite{szafron2013parameterized} and repeated prisoner's dilemma~\cite{murase2018seven} and the correlated equilibria in rock-paper-scissors~\cite{grant2023correlated}.
+It should also be noted that such an equilibrium analysis is deeply tied to the development of AI in table games.
+Game AIs have developed faster in two-player table games, such as Go~\cite{silver2017mastering}, while they are still developing in more than two-player table games, including Poker~\cite{brown2019superhuman}, Mahjong~\cite{li2020suphx}, and Diplomacy~\cite{paquette2019no}.
+To summarize, understanding how three-player interactions change the Nash equilibria and learning dynamics is important to gain insight into the three-player game.